-\begin{itemize}[leftmargin=*] \item We propose a Hierarchical Graph that incorporates human activity information to represent the temporal-view activity-activity, affiliated-view activity-location, spatial-view location-location dependencies.
-To the best of our knowledge, among the few approaches incorporating activity information into next location prediction, this is the first work to model the dependencies of time, activities and locations by leveraging a Hierarchical Graph. \item We design a activity-aware Hierarchical Graph Attention Recurrent Network (i.e., \textsc{Hgarn}), which contains a \textit{hierarchical graph attention module} to model dependencies between time, activities, and locations to capture users' global-level preferences, and a \textit{temporal module} to incorporate the hierarchical graph representations into sequence modeling and utilize next activity prediction to boost next location prediction. \item We introduce a simple yet effective model-agnostic history-enhanced confidence (\textsc{MaHec}) label to guide the model learning of each user's individual-level preferences, which enables the model to focus more on relevant locations in their history trajectories when predicting their next locations. \item Extensive experiments are conducted using two real-world LBSN check-in datasets.
-Specifically, we evaluate the prediction performance of \textsc{Hgarn} against existing SOTAs in the main, \textit{recurring}, and \textit{explorative} settings.
+\begin{itemize}[leftmargin=*] \item We propose a Hierarchical Graph that incorporates human activity information to represent the activity-activity, activity-location, location-location dependencies.
+To our best knowledge, among the few methods considering activity information for next location prediction, this is the first work to model the dependencies of time, activities and locations using a Hierarchical Graph. \item We design a activity-aware Hierarchical Graph Attention Recurrent Network (\textsc{Hgarn}), which contains a \textit{hierarchical graph attention module} to model dependencies between time, activities, and locations, and a \textit{temporal module} to incorporate the hierarchical graph representations into sequence modeling, leveraging next activity prediction to boost next location prediction. \item We introduce a simple yet effective model-agnostic history-enhanced confidence (\textsc{MaHec}) label to guide the model learning of each user's individual-level preferences, allowing the model to focus more on relevant locations in their history trajectories when predicting their next locations. \item Through extensive experiments, we evaluate the prediction performance of \textsc{Hgarn} against existing SOTAs in both the \textit{recurring}, and \textit{explorative} settings, using two real-world LBSN check-in datasets.
 Our work is the first to separately evaluate next location prediction performance in these settings.
-The results show that \textsc{Hgarn} can significantly outperform existing methods in all experimental settings. \end{itemize}
+The results show that \textsc{Hgarn} can significantly outperform all baselines in all experimental settings. \end{itemize}